MonamaTV/tadjobs-with-next-firebase/README.md

 ## What's coming?

+### Todo😩

+- [ ] Jobs must have stacks.
+Upon company registration, the stack the company uses will have to be chosen.
+- [ ] The jobseekers will be able to apply for jobs through the platorm
+- [ ] Jobseekers who do not wish to register, will have the option to subscribe.
+This will allow them to get notifications about the jobs that match their skills, location and salary they would have shared on the platfofrm
+- [ ] Manage the profiles

 ### Done🚀

 - [x] A Check Later, allows jobseekers to bookmark jobs to check later.
 Now the jobs will expire after 30 days